Frazier Quarry

-The Frazier Quarry Inc. (TFQ) is a large family-owned quarry and stone product retailer based in the United States.
-The company is headquartered in Harrisonburg, Virginia in the Shenandoah Valley.
-It is the only producer of Shenandoah Valley Bluestone.
-They also provide crushed stone and retail products.
-Founded in 1915 as Betts Quarry, it was renamed in 1946 to The Frazier Quarry Incorporated.
-The company is a family owned business and derives its name from the owners (Frazier).
-TFQ markets its products under its own brand name as well as under the name Stonewall Grey, which is for products cut and sold on location.
+The Frazier Quarry Inc. (TFQ) is a large family-owned quarry and stone product retailer in the United States.
+The company's headquarters are in Harrisonburg, Virginia, in the Shenandoah Valley.
+It stands as the sole producer of Shenandoah Valley Bluestone and offers a variety of crushed stone and retail products.
+Established in 1915 as Betts Quarry, the business was rebranded in 1946 as The Frazier Quarry Incorporated, taking its name from the family that owns it.
+TFQ promotes its products under its proprietary brand, as well as under the Stonewall Grey label, which represents products that are quarried and sold directly on-site.